junghan0611/spacemacs/doc/DOCUMENTATION.md

     `spacemacs-help` also lists all the packages available in Spacemacs.
     The entry format is `(layer) packages`.
-If you type `flycheck` you\'ll be able to see all the layers where `flycheck` is used.
+If you type `flycheck` you'll be able to see all the layers where `flycheck` is used.

     The following actions are available on selected package: